 |Cardinal Motor Features ||Other Motor Features ||Nonmotor Features |

 Soft voice (hypophonia)

-Pathologically, the hallmark features of PD are degeneration of dopaminergic neurons in the substantia nigra pars compacta (SNc), reduced striatal dopamine, and intracytoplasmic proteinaceous inclusions known as Lewy bodies that primarily contain the protein alpha synuclein (Fig. 449-1).
+Pathologically, the hallmark features of PD are degeneration of dopaminergic neurons in the substantia nigra pars compacta (SNc), reduced striatal dopamine, and intraneuronal proteinaceous inclusions known as Lewy bodies and Lewy neurites that primarily contain the protein α-synuclein (Fig. 427-1).
 While interest has primarily focused on the dopamine system, neuronal degeneration with inclusion body formation can also affect cholinergic neurons of the nucleus basalis of Meynert (NBM), norepinephrine neurons of the locus coeruleus (LC), serotonin neurons in the raphe nuclei of the brainstem, and neurons of the olfactory system, cerebral hemispheres, spinal cord, and peripheral autonomic nervous system.
-This “nondopaminergic” pathology is likely responsible for the development of nondopaminergic clinical features listed in Table 449-1 characterized by their lack of satisfactory response to dopaminergic replacement therapy.
-There is evidence that Lewy body pathology first begins in the peripheral autonomic nervous system, olfactory system, and dorsal motor nucleus of the vagus nerve in the lower brainstem, and then spreads in a predictable and sequential manner to affect the upper brainstem and cerebral hemispheres (Braak staging).
-These studies suggest that degeneration of dopamine neurons develops in a mid-stage of the ...
+This “nondopaminergic” pathology is likely responsible for the development of the nondopaminergic clinical features listed in Table 427-1.
+There is some evidence that Lewy body pathology can begin in the peripheral autonomic nervous system, olfactory system, and dorsal motor nucleus ...